5 Best Guitar Amps for Beginners Under $100

 Here are my top choices:

-The MG15 is the second smallest amp in the Marshall MG Series, and it comes in a few different versions.
-The MG15CF is a straight-up amp with no onboard effects.
-That’s okay, because it has a powerful sound for such a small amp.
+The MG10 is the smallest amp in the Marshall MG Series.
+It is a straight-up amp with no onboard effects.
+That’s okay because it has a powerful sound for such a small amp.

-I’ve owned this amp as a veteran guitar player.
-I used it as a practice amp, and I loved it.
-For a newbie, an amp like the Marshall MG15CF will start you off right with awesome Marshall tone, and then stick with you as a practice amp once you move up to a much larger main amp.
+I’ve owned small MG amps as a veteran guitar player.
+I used them as practice amps, and I loved them.
+For a newbie, an amp like the Marshall MG10G will start you off right with awesome Marshall tone and then stick with you as a practice amp once you move up to a much larger main amp.

 When it comes to guitar amps, Fender is known for amazing clean sounds and smooth, bluesy overdrive.
 If that’s the kind of thing you are looking for as a newbie guitarist, this is that amp for you.

-In my opinion, even though there are some more aggressive sounds available from the Champion 20, I think it is more suited to lighter styles of music.
+In my opinion, even though there are some more aggressive sounds available from the Frontman 10, I think it is more suited to lighter styles of music.
 If you are into metal or hard rock you will probably be happier with the Marshall.

-On the other hand, if you are into country, blues, jazz or classic rock, the Champion 20 might be the perfect beginner amp for you.
+On the other hand, if you are into country, blues, jazz or classic rock, the Frontman 10 might be the perfect beginner amp for you.
 Fender makes good guitar amps, and that extends all the way down to the littlest amps in their lineup.

 Hear the Fender Champion Series

-I’ve long been a fan of Peavey, and I really like their TransTube amps such as the Rage 258.
+I’ve long been a fan of Peavey, and I really like their TransTube amps such as the Backstage 10.
 In fact, one of my favorite amps in my collection is my Peavey TransTube Bandit 112, a larger more powerful amp in the TransTube family.

-Depending on where you buy this amp might put you a little over your $100 budget, but I still think it is a solid choice for a beginner.
+Depending on where you buy, the Rage 258 might put you a little over your $100 budget, but I still think it is a solid choice for a beginner.

 Your First Guitar Amp